Spencer Steer Player Props: Reds vs. Braves

-The Cincinnati Reds and Spencer Steer, who went 0-for-3 last time in action, battle Bryce Elder and the Atlanta Braves at Truist Park, Monday at 7:20 PM ET.
+The Cincinnati Reds and Spencer Steer, who went 2-for-4 with a double and an RBI last time out, battle Kyle Wright and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Phillies.
+In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Braves.

 Spencer Steer Game Info & Props vs. the Braves